Shift-left accessibility testing

-Shift left accessibility testing is an approach to testing web applications where accessibility testing is performed early in design and development stages, rather than waiting until the end of the development cycle or after the product has been released.
+Shift-left accessibility testing is an approach where testing is performed earlier in the design and development process, rather than waiting until the end of the development cycle or after the product has been released.

-By catching accessibility issues earlier, it saves time and money, frees time up for new feature development and results in a more accessible end product – reducing compliance risk and expanding your addressable market.
+By catching accessibility issues sooner, you save time and money, free up your team for new feature development, and build more accessible products and services, reducing compliance risk and expanding your market share.

 • Deque Logo Shifting Left